yoloyash/visual-qa/README.md

 # Visual Question Answering

-This repository features the implementation of a straightforward Visual Question Answering (VQA) model and benchmarks its performance against state-of-the-art models such as ViLT and BLIP2.
+This repository features the implementation of a straightforward Visual Question Answering (VQA) model and benchmarks its performance against state-of-the-art models such as ViLT.
 It was created as a part of the ***MSAI 337: Natural Language Processing course*** at ***Northwestern University.***

 ## Dataset